BDC Hamburger Icon

 Open row

-Questions to ask before starting social media pages for your business
+Questions to ask before connecting with your audience on social media

 2. What are my SMART social media business goals?

-Before competing with other brands on social media, understand how social media can help you achieve your business goals.
-Setting SMART (specific, measurable, attainable, relevant and time-bound) goals can give you the motivation to hit your marks.
+Before competing with other brands on social media, you must be clear on how using social platforms can help you achieve your business goals.
+SMART goals are an excellent framework to help you outline what you want to accomplish.
+SMART is an acronym for specific, measurable, attainable, relevant and time-bound goals.
+Consider the following:

-For the “specific” part of a SMART goal, ask yourself exactly what you want to accomplish on social media.
-If a goal is too large to be specific, break it down into weekly, monthly or quarterly goals per social media channel or metric.
+• Specific: What exactly do you want to accomplish on social media?
+Break larger goals down into more specific weekly, monthly or quarterly goals per social channel or metric.

 3. Which social media channels does my target audience use?